drshahadathussain/deleting_specific_files_in_a_folder/README.md

-Deleting All files in a folder except some
+- Deleting All files in a folder except some
-Bash script
+- Bash shell script
-Automate the common repetitive task on computer
+- Automate the common repetitive task on computer